rhavourd/mtf-based-on-so-simple-theme/_posts/scholarships/2017-06-01-membership-scholarship.md

 ---
 layout: page
 categories: scholarship
-title: David Jones Memorial Scholarship
+title: David S. Jones MTF Flight Training Scholarship
 excerpt: "Scholarship to provide membership assistance to an individual interested in pursuing flight training."
 ---

-The David Jones Memorial Scholarship is made possible by a generous donation from Carol Jones and family.
+The David S. Jones MTF Flight Training Scholarship is made possible by a generous donation from Carol Jones.
 It is intended to increase the number of aviation career candidates and help them earn an initial pilot certificate.

-Upon conclusion of flight instruction, membership as provided by the scholarship will revert to Michigan Takes Flight to be made available for recurring scholarship awards.
+Upon conclusion of flight instruction, membership as provided by the scholarship will return to Michigan Takes Flight to be made available for recurring scholarship awards.

 <blockquote>
 Please use this page as a template for your submission.
 We do not expect that you print & fill this out as an official form.